-NBA Analyst Shoots Down Rumors About Kyrie Irving’s ‘Issues’ With Nets
+NESN

 “I’m there every day.
 I’m there at practice.
 I sit through the open gyms.
 You’re there at games.
 You talk to the teammates.
 You know the players, many of them you’ve known for many years.
 And there’s been no issues,” Kustok said.
 “We’ve all been through the course of an NBA season — the highs and lows, you’re traveling with people, you’re around people, things come up and things happen.
 But to this point, and I know that it stemmed from Jackie MacMullan, who I respect more than anyone on the planet, I don’t think that was the purpose of her article, and sometimes we pull one thing out of there and that’s where the ‘mood swings’ had come up from.

 “I think anytime a guy comes to a new situation and he’s still relatively young in his career, 27, (it’s) a fresh slate, and it’s a different group.
 It’s a different set of personalities on this Nets group, which have embraced Kyrie.
 Kyrie has embraced them.
 He has got a high level of compete.
 He is intense and he brings a whole other level of mentality of trying to win a championship to a group.
-However, I think that’s something that has been a very positive for this team.”
+However, I think that’s something that has been very positive for this team.”

 Rumors of Irving acting strange certainly won’t surprise many Celtics fans, as his leadership was called into question many times throughout his two seasons in Boston.
 The Cavaliers also are well aware of how mercurial Irving can be given that he requested a trade out of Cleveland after the 2016-17 campaign despite winning a championship just one year prior.